nualagr/dargan-health-foods/README.md

   Superuser is asked to confirm their decision by selecting the **'Delete' button**.
-Alternatively they can choose to cancel the action by clicking on the **'Retain' button** or by dismissing the modal with the **close button**.
+Alternatively they can choose to cancel the action by clicking on the **'Retain' button** or by dismissing the modal with the **'times icon' close button**.
   This modal has been included in order to prevent accidental deletion of products.

 - A high-quality **product image**, where available, is displayed on each 'Product Detail' page.
 Where more than one image exists for a given product, they are rendered in an **image carousel**. **Previous and Next controls** allow users to browse between the images.

 - The **product name** is displayed in a green heading font.

-- The **product's average rating** out of five is displayed pictorially in partially, or fully filled-in yellow stars.
+- The **product's average rating**, out of five, is displayed pictorially in partially, or fully filled-in yellow stars.

 - The **review rating count** is displayed beside the current star rating.
   This text is a **jump-link**.
-When clicked, it opens the 'Customer Reviews' accordion and brings the user to that part of the page where they can read the reviews left so far.
+When clicked, it opens the 'Customer Reviews' accordion and brings the user to that part of the page where they can read the reviews.

 - Product **tags**, where they exist, are rendered beneath the **product price**.
   Each tag, if clicked, brings the user to a page of similarly tagged products.